Governance Framework

 C5

-• The pharmacy must participate in Med-ID's periodic compliance review process.
-Certification is not a one-time event — it is maintained through ongoing oversight.
+• The pharmacy must participate in Med-ID's periodic operational review process.
+Certification is not a one-time event — it is maintained through ongoing oversight and operational alignment.

 • Any material change to the system's operating environment, product range, or responsible pharmacist must be notified to Med-ID.